USGS-R/training-curriculum/content/r-package-dev/Package_Mechanics.md

 <img class="sideBySide" src="../static/img/Build.png" alt="Build Package", title="Build Package">

 Our `demoPackage` built!
-This screenshot used RStudio's "Build" tab which.
+This screenshot used RStudio's "Build" tab.
 There are other ways to build a package, but during this workshop, we will focus on the tools embedded in RStudio.

 **Step 2:** Check: